dmerejkowsky/blog/content/post/2017-04-08-cmake-visual-studio-and-the-command-line.md

 on Linux, macOS, and Windows, and everything was fine, except that the builds would take much longer on Windows.

-At first I thought, "Well, Windows sucks anyway[^3], it's a known fact that running executables and accessing the file system will always be slower on Windows, and there's nothing we can do about it".
+At first I thought, "Well,it's a known fact that running executables and accessing the file system will always be slower on Windows, and there's nothing we can do about it".

 But members of my team kept complaining about the long build times, and I was